Click above link to download the AUWU booklet for free.

 See: How to get an Employment Services Assessment for more information.

-Ensure your Job Agent provides correct services ✔
+Ensure your Job Agent provides proper services ✔

 Your job agency has legal obligations to provide ongoing support with job search, resume writing, and to treat you with respect.